genome-in-a-bottle/giab_tools_methods/README.md

 # giab_tools_methods
-This repository contains a list of tools or methods that have been used in GIAB analysis
+This repository contains a list of tools or methods that have been used in GIAB data analysis

 1. RTG Tools: <br />